konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

 protocol freezes and self-upgrades.The upgrade process involves several stages: proposal, legal veto, approval, pending, and execution:

- - Proposal: Delegates propose a protocol upgrade by sending a special message initiating the upgrade process.
+ - *Proposal*: Delegates propose a protocol upgrade by sending a special message initiating the upgrade process.

- - Legal Veto Period: Guardians can veto the upgrade within a 3-day period, extendable to 7 days.
+ - *Legal Veto Period*: Guardians can veto the upgrade within a 3-day period, extendable to 7 days.

- - Approval: Requires approval from the Security Council or Guardians.
+ - *Approval*: Requires approval from the Security Council or Guardians.
 The Security Council can approve immediately, while Guardians’ approval requires a 30-day waiting period.

- - Pending: A mandatory delay before execution allows for final preparations.
+ - *Pending*: A mandatory delay before execution allows for final preparations.

- - Execution: The approved changes are executed, completing the upgrade process.
+ - *Execution*: The approved changes are executed, completing the upgrade process.

 ## 3. Modeling the Protocol

-We use [Quint][] to produce an [executable specification][zksync-gov-spec] of the [ZKsync Governance contracts][zksync-gov-contracts] in Solidity, and write several basic tests to check that the specification doesn’t have trivial coding bugs and typos.
-Since Quint is a relatively general specification language, which stems from TLA+, it does not offer built-in primitives for modeling Solidity and EVM.
+We used [Quint][] to produce an [executable specification][zksync-gov-spec] of the [ZKsync Governance contracts][zksync-gov-contracts], which are written in Solidity, and wrote several basic tests to check that the specification does not have trivial coding bugs and typos.
+Since Quint is a relatively general specification language, which stems from TLA<sup>+</sup>, it does not offer built-in primitives for modeling Solidity and EVM.
 Hence, to model the governance protocol, we need to create adequate reference models for the following primitives and mechanisms of the EVM smart contracts:

  - Contract inheritance,
  - Multisig,